Author: Ron Graham

 In other lessons in this series, we outline for you, from Paul’s letter to Philippi, what characterises spiritually minded people —what they are like, and how they think...

-Family, Money, Career or business, House and car, Clothing, Friends with Jesus, Sports, Hobbies, Education, Sex, Food, Health.
+Family, Money, Career or business, House and car, Clothing, Friendship with Jesus, Sports, Hobbies, Education, Sex, Food, Health.

 2. What order of priority, and what devotion, do you personally and actually give to the items in the list above?